 residents interactive training, experienced support, a lot of value and the most affordable tuition

 in the industry.
 Plus we offer a satisfaction guarantee.
 Over the years we have successfully trained thousands

 of home inspectors throughout the U.S. and Canada, including many home inspectors in California.
 We have been there to support our students from California

 during and after the training.
 We have up-to-date California home inspection course material,

 and we provide a turn-key system for setting up your own home inspection business in California.

 PHII California Home Inspection School

-All California home inspector graduates receive a free 1-year membership in the National Society of Home Inspectors (NSHI), a non-profit professional home inspector association.
+As a gold-level NAAHI-accredited training provder, PHII can offer all California home inspector graduates a free 1-year membership in the North American Association of Home Inspectors (NAAHI), a national non-profit professional home inspector association.